GLOBAL MARKETS-World stocks bounce as investors eye Putin's next steps in Ukraine

 The Reserve Bank of New Zealand announced its third consecutive rate hike on Wednesday, lifting its benchmark cash rate by 25 basis points to 1%, as expected, but surprising investors with a hawkish tone.

-The New Zealand dollar NZD=D3 rose 0.6% on the news and is on its longest streak of daily gains in almost two years.
+The New Zealand dollar NZD=D3rose 1% on the news and is on its longest streak of daily gains in almost two years.
 NZD/

-Elsewhere in currency markets, moves were fairly muted, though hopes that war in Ukraine can be avoided took some of the bid from safe havens.
+Other currencies were fairly muted, though hopes that war in Ukraine can be avoided took some of the bid from safe havens and helped the euro EUR= rise 0.2% against the dollar FRX/

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh